ccdcoe/roboblue/dxlgrr/README.md

 ### Installation

+Note that the service depends on Robobluekit.
+The utility script installs it beforehand, when performing manual installation the operator is expected to install it themselves.
 The DXL GRR service is distributed as a Python package.
 The recommended installation method at this time is to install the package using [pip](https://pip.pypa.io/en/stable/).
 The software is currently only distributed in this way and not available from any package repository.

 To install the package globally, invoke the following in the project root directory: `pip install .` This will install the `dxlgrr` package globally.
 The service can then be invoked by calling `python -m dxlgrr ...`.
 For further information about command line configuration and usage call `python -m dxlgrr -h`.